waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **stun_npc:** Operational.
 - **define_tool:** Operational.
 - **delete_tool:** Operational.
-- **select_battle_option:** Operational.
-The tool failed in turn 6112, but this was likely a user error or specific context issue.
-I must trust and use it as intended.
+- **select_battle_option:** UNRELIABLE.
+The tool has failed multiple times (e.g., turns 6112, 9590) when the battle menu was clearly visible.
+Do not use.
+Marked for investigation.

 ### Custom Tools & Agents
 - **find_path_to_target_bfs:** Operational.
 (Custom Tool)